themightyT124/Cyn/training-data/voice-samples/README.md

 ## Structure

-Place your WAV files directly in this directory using the following format:
+Place your audio files in the following format:
 ```
 training-data/voice-samples/
+  ├── mp3-input/        # Place your MP3 files here for conversion
-  ├── sample1.wav
+  ├── sample1.wav       # Converted/existing WAV files
   ├── sample2.wav
   └── sample3.wav
 ```

 ## Requirements

+### MP3 Files (Input)
+- Place MP3 files in the `mp3-input` directory
+- Files will be automatically converted to WAV format
+- Original MP3 files will be preserved
+- **Maximum file size: 10MB**

+### WAV Files (Training)
 - Files must be WAV format
 - Audio should be clear and high quality
 - Each file should contain a single voice